4 Stages of BIM Process in Building Construction

 - Feedback Sessions: Conduct feedback sessions with the internal team regarding the implementation of new technologies, procedures, and workflows.

 - Evaluation through Diligence: Assess the legal agreements and deliverables of each party through diligence.

 - Management Action – Ensure that the decision to adopt BIM in the organization has the full support of upper management.

-Every project stakeholder must be involved in the decision-making process to determine how the plan will be executed.
-Throughout the BIM construction life cycle, this phase establishes the social relationships of the project team.
-In a BIM execution plan, there are:
+Every project stakeholder must be involved in the decision-making BIM process to determine how the plan will be executed.
+Throughout the construction life cycle, this phase establishes the social relationships of the project team.
+In a execution plan, there are: